hanipatel2510/SQL/PR2-Data-Transformer/README.md

 - **Employees** – employee department, hiring date, and salary information

 The project demonstrates how relational data can be joined, filtered, transformed, cleaned, analyzed, and categorized using PostgreSQL.
+Data Transformer is a PostgreSQL-based SQL project focused on transforming, analyzing, and extracting meaningful information from relational business data.

 ---